 Tapered Bangs, Layered Sides

 Bottleneck bangs, fuller through the center and tapering to longer pieces at the sides, are the fringe to book if curtain bangs feel too open.
-They frame the eyes while blending into the layered sides of the shag, giving you the softness of a fringe and the structure of a real shape at the same time, which is why they have quietly outlasted most other bang trends.
+They frame the eyes while blending into the layered sides of the shag, giving you the softness of a fringe and the structure of a real shape at the same time.
 Worth knowing:

 - They flatter longer faces especially, since the fuller center adds width.